NVIDIA-ISAAC-ROS/isaac_ros_depth_segmentation/README.md

       --onnx=/tmp/models/bi3d/segnet.onnx --int8
       ```

-    > **Note:** The engine plans generated using the x86_64 commands will also work on Jetson, but performance will be reduced.
+    > **Note**: The engine plans generated using the x86_64 commands will also work on Jetson, but performance will be reduced.

 7. Build and source the workspace: